leoyassuda/zipcode-api/README.md

 make start
 ```

-See more commands in `Makefile`
+For more available commands, check the Makefile.

 ## API Document

-Access [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to see the API documentation.
+Access [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to view the API documentation.

 ## Utils

-Some util commands
+Here are some useful commands:

 #### create image using maven